Many people dread going for their regular dental checkup. They will curse and complain all the way to the dentist… if they go at all.

 Your gums might bleed the first few times you do it, but it’s not serious.
 As you remove the plaque from around the teeth, your mouth and gums will get healthier, and bleeding will reduce.
 Soon you will be able to floss with no pain or bleeding at all.

-My personal preference is to use a flossing fork, such as the Reach Access Flosser.
+My personal preference is to use a flossing fork, such as the Reach or Listerine Access Flosser.
 They make it super easy to get right up to the back teeth.

 Swish it around your mouth for about thirty seconds to make sure it penetrates every nook and cranny, and then spit it out.
 It will remove the last remaining villains from your mouth for the night, allowing nothing to eat away at your pearly whites for the next eight hours.